xquyvu/azure-hyperdrive-automl/README.md

 - Replace `SKLearn` estimator with `ScriptRunConfig`.
 Although they have similar functionalities, `SKLearn` API is now deprecated and should be replaced with `ScriptRunConfig` which is more generic.
 - Re-evaluate the 2 pipelines using AUROC and AUPRC
+- Handle data imbalance issue by assigning class weight or over/undersampling
+- Experiment with label encoding for tree models